DynamicalSystemsModule

 Maintainers and Contributors

 The DynamicalSystems.jl library is maintained by George Datseris, who is also curating and writing this documentation.
 The software code however is built from the contributions of several individuals.
-The list is too long to write and constantly update, so the best way to find out these contributions is to visit the GitHub page of each of the subpackages and checkout the "contributors" pages there.
+The list is too long to write and constantly update, so the best way to find out these contributions is to visit the GitHub page of each of the subpackages and checkout their respective "contributors" pages.

-The version of DynamicalSystems by itself is a bit meaningless, because the module does not have any source code, besides re-exporting other modules.
+The version of DynamicalSystems by itself is a bit meaningless, because the module does not have any source code, besides re-exporting other modules and offering some visualization functionality.
 For transparency, the packages and versions used to build the documentation you are reading now are:

 using Pkg